 Throughout the 1700s, the turnpike system spread throughout Britain, charging travellers a toll (fee) at different points along its roads to pay for maintenance and improvement.
-Often situated in isolated areas of the country, the toll collectorsneeded a good view from these houses in case of attack from thieves or protestors.
-This tollhouse was designed by Thomas Telford.
+This tollhouse is in Oborne, Dorset.
+Often situated in isolated areas of the country, the toll collectors needed a good view from these houses in case of attack from thieves or protestors.

 The advent of steam hauled railways in the 1820s quickly revolutionised passenger travel and the transport of goods across Britain and the wider world.
 This is an early train ticket for a journey from Liverpool to Warrington.